TheCandidStartup/TheCandidStartup.github.io/_drafts/aws-reinvent-2024.md

 * Actually a really fast service with much better tail latency (8X) than most
 * What can we do to reduce impact of tail latency?
 * Send two requests and use first response to come back.
 P50 no change, P99 40% lower, P99.9 66% lower but double request volume
 * Hedging.
 Send one request.
 If it doesn't come back soon, send another.
 Use first result.
-Set threshold so that extra request set at P90 latency.
+Set threshold so that extra request sent at P90 latency.
   * P50 no change, P99 17% lower, P99.99 54% lower at cost of 10% extra traffic
   * Problem is that this introduces metastable failure modes
   * If service under pressure and responses slow down, client will make extra request more often, potentially every time